How to Make Dark Walls Work in Your Home is brought to you by Mannington Floors.

 Warm a room with wood-look vinyl.

-If you’re using dark colors in cool hues, you may find that your space feels cold visually.
+If you’re using dark colours in cool hues, you may find that your space feels cold visually.
 Vinyl plank flooring with a wood-grain texture can help combat that feeling.
 From man caves to entryways, living rooms, and even basements, ADURA®MaxAPEX Rivermill vinyl plank in Axel adds a warm and robust feel to any room in a home.
 Now you can have the comforting appearance of hardwood floors with the water-resistant property of vinyl.

 Stay on trend in every space.